- Home

 Use these acronyms for the selected theme:

-For traditional artwork, participant is required to label their full name and class at the back of the artwork
+For traditional artwork, participants are required to label their full name and class at the back of the artwork.

 An application form is required for each artwork submitted.
 Teachers may download the application form [PDF, 183 KB] or submit the application form through the online form.